 TR@TC2 is a rigorous and intensive full-time teacher preparation program, which includes a substantial experiential element that incorporates components such as: extensive field work in schools, participation in events hosted by educational and community based organizations, and time spent exploring neighborhoods and communities where students attend school and live.
 Schedules vary based on certification program, course schedules, fieldwork, etc., and students have obligations during the day and in the evening.

-Teaching Residents begin courses required for their respective certification programs (TESOL, SIE, SCI).
+Teaching Residents begin courses required for their respective certification programs (TESOL, IDA, SCI, MATH).
 Residents also participate in fieldwork, an experiential course that introduces Residents to key components of the program.

 Residents participate in an Intensive Summer Institute, which gives a foundational base of knowledge and skills such that residents can be responsive to the students who come to their classrooms.

 Teaching Residents are paired with Mentor Teachers in TR@TC Partnership Schools and spend four days a week in their placement.
 Yearlong teaching residencies follow the schedule of the NYCDOE school year, ending in the following June.